Probate Q&A Series

 • Prepare a complete list of heirs, next of kin, and known creditors.

-• File the petition and pay the required clerk’s office fee (varying by county).
+• File the application and pay the required clerk’s office fee.

-• Publish and mail creditor notices promptly to prevent creditor claims from extending beyond the statutory period.
+• Publish and mail creditor notices promptly to start the statutory claims period.

-• Select a reliable North Carolina resident or domestic business as your process agent.
+• Select a reliable North Carolina resident as your process agent if required.

-• Attend the hearing to be sworn in and receive letters of administration.
+• Attend the qualification process to be sworn in and receive letters of administration.

-• Keep a copy of the agent acceptance in your estate records and on file with the court.
+• Keep a copy of the process agent appointment in your estate records and on file with the court.

 Next Steps and Call to Action